 Putting yourself out there on the internet can be tough because people fear what others think of them.
 The other challenge is trying to compare yourself to other creators.
 Seeing people traveling to exotic locations, flying on private jets, or driving nice cars is very easy to get caught up in, and think, “am I too boring for this?”

 So, how can you start creating now?
-Next time you’re cooking, hiking with friends, or even editing, get your phone out and record.
+Next time you cook, hike with friends, or edit, get your phone out and record.
 There is no need to overthink it; the only requirement is to have fun with it!
 People are growing rapidly on Tik Tok for showing their daily routine or even how they make their coffee.

 5— Stand Out From Everyone Else

 It’s not enough to excel in one area; you must do so in every aspect of your business.
 Building assets and having the proper systems in place are the best way to achieve this.
 For example, creating email templates and media kits that convert.